 Shoulder straps and airbags are also suspected of causing problems in the event of an accident.
 However, a leading researcher noted that she doesn’t see any connection between the shoulder belt and abdominal injuries.
 Mostly, it was lap belts riding too high up the abdomen which caused issues.
 Likewise, data from another study showed that airbags didn’t appear to worsen fetal outcomes when pregnant women were also restrained by 3-point seatbelts.

 If you’ve been injured in a car accident, make sure you have experienced representation from an excellent Woodstock personal injury attorney.
 Sometimes insurance companies can be difficult to deal with, even when you have a legitimate claim.
-Our team at Hartman-Imbriale LLP can bring a wealth of insight, experience, and skill to your case.
+Our team at Imbriale Injury Law can bring a wealth of insight, experience, and skill to your case.
 We have been proudly representing clients throughout Canton and the surrounding areas since 1990.
-Let us use our 25+ years of experience on your behalf.
+Let us use our 50+ Years of experience on your behalf.
 Contact us at (678) 647-7220 or fill out our online form to schedule a case consultation with us today.